AhmedNadar/girirails/notes.md

   5. Create `custom.css.scss` under `app/assets/stylesheets/`
   6. Add `@import "bootstrap";` to `custom.css.scss`

+= to get glyphicons works:
+In config/application.rb, add the following after class Application < Rails::Application.
+It should look like this:

+class Application < Rails::Application
+    config.assets.paths << "#{Rails}/vendor/assets/fonts"

+    In the terminal, compile your assets by running:

+rake assets:precompile RAILS_ENV=development

 4. Three principal features of the asset pipeline:

   1. Asset directories